Extravenger/OSEPlayground/WebShells/README.md

 ### JSP Web Shell
-We can use it to upload war file and deploy it:
+We can use it to upload war file and deploy it (in case we face tomcat):
 ```
 $ mkdir webshell
 $ cp index.jsp webshell